htiel/LocalCloudFlareUpdate-HA/README.md

 - Automatically detects your current public IPv4 address
 - Updates any number of Cloudflare DNS `A` records across one or more zones
-- Runs on a configurable interval (default: every 60 minutes)
+- Runs on a configurable poll interval (default: 60 minutes, minimum: 5 minutes)
 - Exposes a `cloudflare_ddns.update_records` service for instant manual updates from automations
-- Full **Configure** UI in HA — change your zones and records without reinstalling
+- Full **Configure** UI in HA — change zones, records, and poll interval without reinstalling
 - Supports API token re-authentication without losing your config
+- Automatically migrates config entries from the original single-zone schema
+- Skips duplicate updates — if the target IP already exists on a record name, no redundant API call is made
+- All entities grouped under a single **Cloudflare DDNS** device card in HA

 ---